dgraves4/streaming-07-auction-tracker/README.md

 - consumer_v1.0.py: will process and log each received message.
 - consumer_v2.0.py: reads from multiple queues and logs messages based on item type.
 - consumer_v3.0.py: will update a rolling window of the last few bids and log updates.

+- ALL consumers must be deactivated manually (using ctrl+c in terminal), otherwise, they will continue to listen for messages.

 4. **Verify**:
 - Queue Status: Check the status of your queues in the RabbitMQ admin interface.
 Ensure that messages are being sent and recieved as expected.